lucianpls/QB3/performance/performance.md

 The compression speed depends on the input, but less so than in most other formats.
 QB3 is able to compress and decompress a full HD 1080P sequence of frames at 60 frames per second while using a single thread of a modern CPU.
-This document describes the performance of the QB3 image compression compared to PNG, tested on the same hardware.
+This document describes the performance of the QB3 image compression compared to PNG.
 PNG (Portable Network Graphics) is a widely used lossless image format, based on the DEFLATE compression algorithm used by the ZIP archives.
-The image specific part of the PNG format is a filter applied to the input data before compressing it with DEFLATE.
-The filter is selected from a small set of algorithms that predict the value of a pixel based on the values of the previous pixels, filtering which makes the image data more compressible.
+The image specific part of PNG is a filter applied to the input data before compressing it with DEFLATE.
+The filter is selected from a small set of algorithms that predict the value of a pixel based on the values of the previous pixels, which makes the image data more compressible.
 PNG can handle images with 8-bit and 16-bit unsigned values.
-Similarly, QB3 is also using a predictor filter to make the data more compressible, followed by a fixed entropy coding scheme.
+Similar to PNG, QB3 consist of a predictor filter to make the data more compressible, followed by a much simpler coding scheme.

 ## Method
-This comparison is done on the reference images from the [Cloudinary Image Dataset ’22](https://cloudinary.com/labs/cid22) (CID22) dataset, shown below.
+This comparison is done on the images from the [Cloudinary Image Dataset ’22](https://cloudinary.com/labs/cid22) (CID22) dataset, shown below.

 ![images](https://cloudinary-marketing-res.cloudinary.com/image/upload/f_auto,q_auto/v1682016607/CID22_full_set)

-The 512x512 8bit RGB reference images are used, with the two single band (grayscale) images being removed.
+The 512x512 8bit RGB reference images are used, with the two single band (grayscale) images being ignored.
-The images are mostly natural photographs, plus a few illustrations and computer generated images.
+The images are mostly natural photographs plus a few illustrations and computer generated images.
 The input images are compressed using the cqb3 tool, using various QB3 settings available.
 Then the qb3 output images are converted back to PNG, also using the cqb3 conversion utility, which in turn relies on libpng 1.6.44 and zlib 1.3.1.1 at the default settings.
 The PNG images used in comparison are the restored PNGs, not the original ones.
 The computer used has an AMD Threadripper Pro 5955Wx CPU with sufficient memory, running Windows 11.
-QB3 V1.3.2 compiled using Visual Studio 22 with the CLang-CL compiler was used.
-The timings used are the ones measured by the cqb3 tool, which include only the time spent for the compression from raw image to compressed image, in memory.
+QB3 V2.1.0 was compiled by the Visual Studio 22 with the CLang-CL compiler with AVX2 instruction set enabled.
+The timings used are the ones reported by the cqb3 tool, which include only the time spent for the compression from raw image to compressed image, in memory.
 Finally, a Jupyter notebook was used to analyze the timings and the size of the image files and to plot various graphs.

 ## Results